Design guidelines

 Implement with native drag previews, or use the Figma kit (Atlassian only) in designs.

-It is important to communicate during a drag operation, what the result of the operation will be.
 There are two signals you can use to indicate drop placement:

 - Drop indicator (a line)